chanryc/apcsa-freedom-project/tool/learning-log.md

 }
 ```
  * learned how to make/call a function, parameters, how to make a function return something, and how a return type is set  in a function

 ---

+11/26/23:
+* watched a [video](https://youtu.be/uSanD_pFwis?si=F1I5DG-PvTtuh2GZ) to get a sense of SwiftUI
+    * followed along with the video on my own Xcode and did what the YouTuber did and got a feel of how it was like coding with SwiftUI
+    * Didn't fully understand what I was typing in but I started to understand some little bits of what was what
+    * stopped at 4:43 in the video

+---
 <!--
 * Links you used today (websites, videos, etc)